All disabled* children and young people under the age of 18, are entitled to a social care assessment as ‘children in need’**.

 The voice of the child and parent carers' views are an important part of the social work assessment, therefore:

 - The child will be asked to give their wishes and feelings

 - Parent carers will have the opportunity to express their thoughts (they can also do a separate parent carer's needs assessment)

 The assessment will look at how issues impact on the child and family.
 It will build on family strengths to help develop a plan with the family.
-The social care plan will explain the barriers the family is facing and the ways to overcome them.

 Once a social work assessment has been started, it should be completed within 45 days of the referral being received by our children’s social care department.